 This question is intended to identify women who may have high blood pressure.
 These women should be evaluated or referred for evaluation as appropriate.
-Based on evaluation, women with blood pressure levels of 160/100 Hg or more should not initiate DMPA.
+Based on evaluation, women with blood pressure levels of 160/100 mm Hg or more should not initiate DMPA or NET/EN.